No products in the cart.

 Fiberglass is another construction material that you should consider seriously.
 If you are looking for a snowboard that’s softer and more flexible, then this is the perfect material that you should be looking.
 Fiberglass is also highly durable and it will give value for the money.
 There are different qualities of fibreglass and it’s crucial to note that the higher the quality the lighter weight the board will be.

 With this construction, you can either choose the extruded or the sintered base.
 For the extruded bases, they are less expensive, low to maintain and relatively easy to repair but they are vulnerable to warping.
 If you are looking for light, stronger, faster and more durable, sintered base is what you need.
 Although they are a little bit expensive and require waxing for better performance.

 Gender is another factor that you need to factor in while shopping for the snowboards.
 For women, they have different bodies and turn mechanics different than men.
 For women, you have to go for narrower waist widths, softer flexes and thinner profile.
 Although you can use men’s snowboards, women’s snowboards will give better edge control and manoeuvrability.

 11. Children’s Snowboards

-For the kids, you should follow same rules as those of the adults.
+For the kids, you should follow the same rules as those of the adults.
 Choose the correct length based on the ability, weight and height.
-Don’t be tempted to buy a board that is oversized for the kid as this would make it harder to manoeuvre.
+Don’t be tempted to buy a board that is oversized for your kid as this would make it harder to manoeuvre.